 - Features - Selling points like off-street parking and outdoor space can increase the appeal of your property and mean you can charge more.

 - Condition - The condition of your property inside and out, and whether or not it comes furnished, will impact on the level of rent you can take in.
+For more details on our advice how to decide what rent to charge, why not read our full landlord tips post.

 Take a look around